jirikostiha/godot-sharp-some/src/GodotSharpSome.Drawing2D/readme.md

 ### Multiline

-The multiline class is responsible for calculating coordinates of the points and memory alocations.
+The multiline class is responsible for calculating coordinates of the points and memory allocations.
 There are three alternatives how to draw line-based figures via the multiline.

 **1) Quick**